m7mdrf3t/GameStoreDotNetApi/README.md

 # GameStoreDotNetApi
-This is a GameStore build with DotNet Api
+This is GameStore application - and it is a demo for practicing DotNet Core api